HelloSpore

 This narrative review examines the growing incorporation of mushrooms into fermented beverages including kombucha, kefir, beer, and wine, evaluating how fermentation processes interact with mushroom-derived β-glucans, polysaccharides, phenolic compounds, and bioactive proteins.
 The authors find that fermentation generally enhances the bioaccessibility and bioavailability of mushroom bioactive compounds, while also modifying flavor profiles in ways that may increase consumer acceptance.
 The review identifies functional mushroom-fermented beverages as a promising frontier in nutraceutical food product development.

-22.Functional MushroomsOpen Access
+28.Functional MushroomsOpen Access Early evidenceSupportive

 Docherty, S., Doughty, F. L., & Smith, E. F. (2023).
 The acute and chronic effects of lion's mane mushroom supplementation on cognitive function, stress and mood in young adults: A double-blind, parallel groups, pilot study.
 Nutrients, 15(22), 4842.